agilebeat/BDSO-text-analysis/README.md

 #### Step 2.
 Testing the lambda function

-**1. Singplep Post analysis:**
+**1. Single Post analysis:**
-The sinplepost function computes whether document contains positive, negative, or positive sentiment by scoring it ('VADER' python library is used - *https://www.geeksforgeeks.org/python-sentiment-analysis-using-vader/*).
+The singlepost.py function computes whether document contains positive, negative, or positive sentiment by scoring it ('VADER' python library is used - *https://www.geeksforgeeks.org/python-sentiment-analysis-using-vader/*).
 The function requires a single document as a parameter ("post content") and returns "post", "polarity" (positive/negative/neutral), and sentiment "score".